Jessica Taylor (athlete)

 Jessica Taylor (born 27 June 1988 in Manchester) is a British track and field athlete who competes in the heptathlon.
 At the 2014 Commonwealth Games held in Glasgow, Taylor represented England and finished third in the women's heptathlon.

+In 2015, Taylor scored 6877 points at a women's decathlon in Erith to set the British record in the event.